Sheriff William D. Snyder

-Sheriff Snyder’s career in law enforcement spans over 33 years, beginning in 1973 at the Miami Dade Police Department where he served with distinction for more than 20 years.
+Sheriff Snyder’s career in law enforcement spans over three decades, beginning in 1973 at the Miami-Dade Police Department where he served with distinction for more than 20 years.

 In January of 1993, he joined the Martin County Sheriff’s Office as Captain, Chief Criminal Investigator, in charge of all criminal and narcotics investigations.
-In March of 2001, he was promoted to Major, Director of Law Enforcement, for the Martin County Sheriff’s Office, retiring in 2006 to become a Florida State Legislator.
-Sheriff Snyder served the citizens of Florida in that capacity for three terms before winning his bid to replace retiring Sheriff Robert Crowder.
+In 2001, he was promoted to Major, Director of Law Enforcement, for the Martin County Sheriff’s Office, retiring in 2006 to become a Florida State Legislator.
+Sheriff Snyder served the citizens of Florida in that capacity for three-terms before winning his bid to replace retiring Martin County Sheriff Robert Crowder.